nbusseneau/hephaistos/README.md

 Hephaistos is mostly self-documented via the CLI help.
 Run `hephaistos -h` to find the available subcommands (`patch`, `restore`, etc.) which themselves are documented (e.g. `hephaistos patch -h`).

-An optional `-v` flag may be passed to print some information about what Hephaistos is doing under the hood.
+Add the `-v` flag to print information about what Hephaistos is doing under the hood.
-The flag may be repeated twice (`-vv`) for displaying debug output.
+The flag may be repeated twice (`-vv`) to display debug output.

-### Mod Importer

-Hephaistos is compatible with Mod Importer[^modimporter] (>= 1.3.0).
-If Hephaistos detects it is available, it will run `modimporter` to register / unregister itself during `patch` and `restore` operations, instead of manually editing `Content\Scripts\RoomManager.lua`.

-This can be bypassed with `--no-modimporter`, in which case Hephaistos will not run `modimporter` even if detected.

 ## Patching Hades using Hephaistos